 The Scottish Gallery, Edinburgh.

-A selection of David's watercolours are on show, including selected Florence in flood watercolours.
+A selection of David's watercolours, including selected Florence in flood works were included.
 David gave a live painting demonstration for the show's sponsors — Winsor and Newton — during the exhibition.

 The Royal Watercolour Society, London.